 Born in Providence, RI, President Mills graduated in 1968 from Pilgrim High School in Warwick, RI.
 A Dean's List student at Bowdoin, Mills graduated cum laude in 1972 with a double major in biochemistry and government.
 He earned his doctorate in biology in 1976 at Syracuse University.
 He earned his law degree at the Columbia University School of Law in 1979, where he was a Harlan Fiske Stone Scholar.

 President Mills is married to Karen Gordon Mills, the former Administrator of Small Business Administration (SBA) in the Obama Administration, who is currently a Senior Fellow at the Harvard Business School and at the Mossavar-Rahmani Center for Business and Government at the Harvard Kenndy School.
 Since 1983 Karen Mills has been an active leader in managing and growing small businesses and in public policy around innovation and job creation.
 She graduated magna cum laude from Harvard University in 1975 with a degree in economics and earned her MBA at the Harvard Business School in 1977.
-Beginning July 2014, she will be a member of the Harvard Corporation, known formally as the President and Fellows of Harvard College — Harvard’s principal fiduciary governing board.
+She is a member of the Harvard Corporation, known formally as the President and Fellows of Harvard College — Harvard’s principal fiduciary governing board.
 President and Karen Mills have three sons: William, Henry, and George, all graduates of Brunswick High School.